Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-This function highlights the fact that it is very costly, if not impossible, to eliminate the uncertainty associated with the epidemic.
-Indeed, in a relatively populous country, it seems impossible to develop a testing policy sufficient to know exactly the proportion of susceptible and infected people. \end{example}
+This function highlights the fact that it is very costly, if not impossible, to eliminate the uncertainty associated with the epidemic by choosing $\alpha = 0$, while the cost of a no-testing policy $(\alpha = 1)$ is null.
+Indeed, on a country-wide scale, it seems impossible to develop a testing policy sufficient to know exactly the proportion of susceptible and infected.